microsoft/vscode-docs/docs/python/coding-pack-python.md

 ## Getting started

-With the Coding Pack for Python it's easy to get started developing with Python and VS Code.
+With the Coding Pack for Python, it's easy to get started developing with Python and VS Code.

 1. [Download](https://aka.ms/coding-pack-for-python-win) and run the Coding Pack for Python installer.
    >**Note**: The installer only supports Windows 10 64-bit.
 This download is 200MB, and up to 100MB will be downloaded while you are installing.